California Western Railroad: In popular culture

-Pop Singer Michelle Lambert performed weekly shows on the Skunk Train during her teenage years.
+Pop singer Michelle Lambert performed weekly shows on the Skunk Train during her teenage years.

 The railroad has also been featured in several movies, including The Signal Tower (1924), Racing with the Moon (1984), and The Majestic (2001).
-The M-300 railcar also appears in the 2019 video game Transport Fever 2, the 2016 video game Transport Fever, and the 2014 video game Train Fever, as the first multiple unit that can be built, even carrying the railroad's familiar skunk mascot.
+The M-300 railcar has appeared in all three games of the Transport Fever series, as the earliest multiple unit that can be built, even carrying the railroad's familiar skunk mascot.